aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `vesting_schedule`

-Return the vesting contract's vesting schedule.
-The core schedule is represented as a list of u64-based fractions, where the rightmmost 32 bits can be divided by 2^32 to get the fraction, and anything else is the whole number.

-For example 3/48, or 0.0625, will be represented as 268435456.
-The fractional portion would be 268435456 / 2^32 = 0.0625.
-Since there are fewer than 32 bits, the whole number portion is effectively 0.
+Return the vesting contract&apos;s vesting schedule.
+The core schedule is represented as a list of u64&#45;based<br/> fractions, where the rightmmost 32 bits can be divided by 2^32 to get the fraction, and anything else is the<br/> whole number.<br/><br/> For example 3/48, or 0.0625, will be represented as 268435456.
+The fractional portion would be<br/> 268435456 / 2^32 &#61; 0.0625.
+Since there are fewer than 32 bits, the whole number portion is effectively 0.<br/> So 268435456 &#61; 0.0625.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.
-So 268435456 = 0.0625.

-This errors out if the vesting contract with the provided address doesn't exist.

 <pre><code>&#35;[view]<br/>public fun vesting_schedule(vesting_contract_address: address): vesting::VestingSchedule<br/></code></pre>